emanuelbalogun/tinyApp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
 - Run the App using 'npm run start' in production
-- Use 'npm run dev' to start the server in development mode
+- Use `npm run dev` to start the server in development mode